Standard/Superior/Premium - Guided - 8 Days / 7 Nights, Approximately 220km.

 Croatia has a wonderful and dramatic coastline with thousands of islands, reefs and bays.
 There are romantic ruins, enchanting mountains, innumerable sites of natural beauty and phenomena.

-Day 1 (Saturday): Boarding in Trogir (cruise Trogir -Brac)
+Day 1 (Saturday): Boarding in Trogir (cruise Trogir -Solta)

 Check in from 2 pm – 2.30 pm.
-At 3 pm the crew cast off to the lovely island of Brac.
-Tonight will be spent in the quiet harbour of Milna.
+At 3 pm the crew cast off to the lovely island of Solta.
+Tonight will be spent in the quiet harbour of Stomorska.

 Day 2 (Sunday): Islands of Solta and Hvar ( 20 km + 20 km)